montera34/airbnbeuskadi/data/listings_legend.md

 Listing files fields
 ===

-This file contains the list of of variables (listing CSV file fields) and its correspondence with Airbnb website sections
+This file contains the list of of variables (listing CSV file fields) and its correspondence with Airbnb website sections in InsideAirbnb full listing file.
+The summary listing includes just the marked with *.

-	id				airbnb object id
+	id*				airbnb object id
 	listing_url			airbnb url
 	scrape_id
 	last_scraped			date format YYYY-MM-DD

 ## OVERVIEW TAB
-	name				Title
+	name*				Title
 	summary				"About this listing" section in Airbnb space				"The space" subsection of Description section description			same as summary?